 Kwan Fong Scholarship

-The Kwan Fong Scholarship is awarded each fall and spring term to one management program candidate to cover tuition for one course.
+The Kwan Fong Scholarship is awarded each fall and spring term to one management or finance program candidate to cover tuition for one course.
 You are considered for this scholarship only after you have completed and submitted all required financial aid application materials.

 Federal Pell Grant